Corilynnx/RootdCore-Project/README.md

 Wellness Check-ins: Simple mood tracker (“How am I feeling today?”) to promote mindfulness and self-reflection.

-Community Feed: A shared space where users post thoughts, recipes, and experiences related to chronic illness and healing.
+Community Feed: A shared space where users can search for holistic practitioners, recipes, and helpful tips related to chronic illness and healing.

 Engagement Tools: Like, comment, and share posts to encourage community support and connection.